Fraser Nelson: Awards and lists

 Nelson was named Political Columnist of the Year in the 2009 Comment Awards.
 In 2013, the Evening Standard named Nelson as one of the most influential journalists working in London.
 The British Society of Magazine Editors named Nelson the 2013 Editors' Editor of the Year.
 In the same year he won the British Press Award as Political Journalist of the Year.

-In 2023, the New Statesman named Nelson the 27th most powerful person in right-wing British politics.
+He was the BSME’s editor of the year (current affairs) in both 2021 and 2023, won a Wincott award for his 2024 Channel 4 documentary on welfare and was named Columnist of the Year in the 2025 British Journalism Awards.

 Other

 Nelson is a board director of the Centre for Policy Studies think tank.

 Views

 Nelson is a supporter of the Conservative Party.
 In 2013, he said The Spectator magazine under his editorship was "right of centre, but not strongly right of centre".
 During the 2010–2015 coalition government, he was generally supportive of David Cameron's leadership and praised Cameron's Liberal Democrat coalition partner from 2010 to 2015, Nick Clegg.
 Since 2015, he has since been described as including more strongly right wing pundits in The Spectators line up, and described the magazine's political stance as "centre right" in 2023.

 In May 2018 he was heavily criticised for publishing a defence of German troops by Taki Theodoracopulos titled "In praise of the Wehrmacht" which said readers should feel sorry for Wehrmacht soldiers at Normandy.

 In several articles in the mid 2010s, Nelson outlined his view of the relative success of immigration to the UK due to the country's liberalism.
 By 2023, however, Nelson was a critic of mass migration describing migration placing pressure on housing, services, and wages.

 Nelson's other views have included supporting religious freedom in relation to gay marriage and concern over the impact on children of rising rates of divorce and illegitimacy.